 Deep Tissue Massage Benefits More Than You Think

-A deep tissue therapy focuses pressure upon the tissue of damaged muscles, ligaments, or tendons.
+A deep tissue therapy focuses pressure on the tissue of damaged muscles, ligaments, or tendons.

 The resultant effects of this therapeutic massage include: